 Not all cancers diagnosed in Maine are reported to the MCR.
 Cancers that are reported include all malignant cancers that are in situ or invasive with the exception of basal and squamous cell carcinoma of the skin.
+The MCR also collects data concerning benign tumors of the brain.
 Site definitions are consistent with those used by the National Institute of Health's Surveillance, Epidemiology and End Results (SEER) Program for calculating rates.
 Therefore, this report excludes all in situ cancers, with the exception of in situ bladder cancer.
 For a complete listing of site and histology codes used for calculating rates, see ICD-O Codes on page 50 -51.